-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 |A secret string used to encrypt user

-For each key, you can find the corresponding value in your Auth0 application settings page.
+For each key, find the corresponding value in your Auth0 application settings page.

-A note for developers using Wrangler 1.9.0 and below: due to an issue with Wrangler’s publishing feature, you’ll need to publish your project before you’re able to set these secrets.
-To do this successfully, you’ll need to add a line stubbing out each of the above secrets in

 workers-site/auth0.js